liberland/laws/drafting/drafts/police-law.md

 ### Article 7: Watch Post

 #### Section 1: Watch Post Organization
 1) The smallest organizational unit of the Watch shall be designated as a Watch Post.
 Each Watch Post shall be composed of personnel and equipment allocated to a specific District pursuant to the provisions of the Security Plan.
-A Watch Post shall be headed by a Constable, who shall be an Agent of the Watch, and shall be assigned a number of Agents under the Constable's command.
+A Watch Post shall be headed by a Constable, who shall be a Watchman or a Watchwoman, and shall be assigned a number of Agents under the Constable's command.
 2) Watch Posts shall operate with autonomy within the scope of their assigned duties.
 The Commander shall be responsible for ensuring that each Watch Post is provided with adequate personnel and equipment to effectively carry out its functions.
 3) Every Agent of the Watch, including the Director, shall be assigned to a specific Watch Post, which shall serve as their designated home Watch Post.
 4) All Watch Posts shall be required to cooperate with one another and to maintain professional and cordial relationships.